 5. Elpis is a social enterprise founded with the aim of supplying solar-powered phone charging units to refugee camps where there is often scare access to electricity.
 Elpis was founded by two second-year students at The University of Edinburgh.

-If you like this and would like to hear more, sign up to our alerts below.
+If you like this and would like to hear more, please sign up to our mailing list below.